Fluorine and Fluoride Are Entirely Different. Here's Why.

 Fluoride the chemical:

-Although commonly used, no chemical can correctly be called "fluoride"; it is an abbreviation for a compound that contains a fluoride ion.
-Unlike fluorine, fluoride (F-) is an anion that must be paired with a cation, such as sodium or potassium, to make a "real" chemical.
+Although commonly used, no chemical can correctly be called "fluoride"; it is only half of a name – an abbreviation for a compound that contains a fluoride ion.
+Unlike fluorine, fluoride (F-) is an anion that must be paired with a counterion (in this case a cation), such as sodium or potassium, to make a "real" chemical.

 Sodium fluoride is an ionic salt.
-Fluorine "steals" one electron from the outer shell of sodium, becoming negative (F-) while the sodium becomes positive.
-Fluoride salts or equivalent compounds that are added to water are called fluoridation
+Fluorine "steals" one electron from the outer shell of sodium, which is only too happy to give it up.
+Then fluorine becomes negative (F-) while the sodium becomes positive (Na+).
+When fluoride salts are added to water this process is called fluoridation

 Fluoride the mineral: